June 8, 2025 – Day of Pentecost

 OFFERING OUR GIFTS FOR THE MISSION AND MINISTRY OF GOD’S CHURCH

-One: And now, join me in praying as our Lord Jesus taught us…
+One: And now, join me in praying as Jesus taught us…

 All: Our Father in heaven, hallowed be your name,